ThomasMMcBride/Stop-the-Shark-Starter-Code/README.md

-# Stop the Shark StarterCode
+# Stop the Shark Starter Code
 ## Created by Thomas McBride for ColorStack @ NEU
 Starter code for the Stop the Shark command-line word-guessing game.